alps-asd/vscode-asd/README.md

 ---

-# ALPS Visual Editor for VS Code
+# Application State Diagram for VS Code

 Enhance your ALPS (Application-Level Profile Semantics) workflow in Visual Studio Code with real-time visualization and editing support.